dweymouth/supersonic/README.md

 Download the latest release for your operating system.
 If you prefer to build from source, **or there is no release build currently offered for your OS/architecture (Apple silicon Macs)**, then see below.

 **If you are on Linux** you must have libmpv installed on your system.
-On apt-based systems, run `sudo apt install libmpv` if it is not already installed.
+On apt-based systems, run `sudo apt install libmpv-dev` if it is not already installed.
 The Windows and Mac release builds bundle the mpv dependencies.

 ## Build instructions (Ubuntu)